www-norma-dev/.github/profile/team-process-communication.md

 - Proposing architecture and preparing any pre-requisites for their work.
 - Testing their implementations and ensuring DevOps compatibility.
-- Documenting the project in the shared project drive (never a personal drive) to ensure team access and avoid redundancy or sync issues.
+- Documenting the project in the shared knowledge management folder (never a personal drive) to ensure team access and avoid redundancy or sync issues.
 - Refactoring code when necessary.
 - Voicing concerns or alternative ideas if they are not convinced by a technical direction or task scope.
 Thoughtful disagreement is encouraged.

 **Process Adherence:**

 - Follow ticket order as defined by the Tech Lead.
 Do not start a ticket without their validation—this prevents duplication and misalignment.
-- Keep Trello up to date to reflect task progress and maintain sprint board accuracy.
+- Keep the ticket management system up to date to reflect task progress and maintain sprint board accuracy.
 - Push your code to a pull request (PR) by the end of each day.
 Only the developer may merge their PR.
 - Time can be allocated during the week for certification preparation or internal learning—coordinate this with your Tech Lead.